maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonbase.txt

     This function assigns a defined logical font to the ``widget`` and all its child widgets. it also connects to the "style_set" signal which will retrieve assign the new font for the given logical name each time the theme is changed The returned signal id can be used to disconnect the signal.
 When calling multiple times the previous signal (obtained by calling this function) is disconnected automatically and should not be used.

-    :param widget: a :class:`GtkWidget` to assign this logical font for.
+    :param widget: a :class:`gtk.Widget` to assign this logical font for.
-    :param logicalfontname: a gchar\* with the logical font name to assign to the widget.
+    :param logicalfontname: a ``str`` with the logical font name to assign to the widget.
     :returns: the signal id that is triggered every time theme is changed.
 0 if font set failed.

 .. function:: hildon_helper_set_logical_color (widget, rcflags, state, logicalcolorname)